ghislainv/wood-density-Cirad/README.md

 The `wood-density-Cirad` GitHub repository includes the R script, data and results associated to the following scientific article:

-**Vieilledent G., F. J. Fischer, J. Chave, D. Guibal, P. Langbour and J. Gérard.** New formula and conversion factor to compute tree species basic wood density from a global wood technology database. _bioRxiv_.
-274068. \[DOI: [10.1101/274068](https://doi.org/10.1101/274068)\].
+**Vieilledent G., F. J. Fischer, J. Chave, D. Guibal, P. Langbour and J. Gérard.** New formula and conversion factor to compute tree species basic wood density from a global wood technology database. _American Journal of Botany_. [bioRxiv:274068](https://doi.org/10.1101/274068).

 ## Summary